iraquitan/udacity-fsnd-p5-linux-server-config/README.md

 * To accomplish this task I added a text file named *grader* to **/etc/sudoers.d/** directory with the following content:
     * `grader ALL=(ALL) ALL`
 * This way the user is asked for password at least once per session.
+* The remote user grader is given `sudo` privileges.

 #### 2. Disable remote login of the root user
 * Edit file **/etc/ssh/sshd_config**: